MillennialFalkor/cm-shop-chat/README.md

 	- map: `/path/to/your/project/root`

 ### Configure a .env File
 Within the `shopchat` app directory, find the `.env.example` file.
-Duplicate and save as `.env`.
-Configure with an `APP_KEY` if needed, and set the `DB_DATABASE` to be `shopchat`.
+Duplicate, save as `.env`, and set the `DB_DATABASE` to be `shopchat`.

 ### Set Up Host
 Add an `/etc/hosts` file entry for `shopchat.cm`:
 `192.168.10.10  shopchat.cm`

+### Install Dependencies With Composer
+From the repo root directory, run `composer install`.
+Then `cd shopchat` and run `composer install` there.

 ### Boot Vagrant Box
 From the project root, run the `vagrant up --provision` command.

 ### Run Migrations
-From the project root, SSH in by typing `vagrant ssh`.
+From the repo root, SSH in by typing `vagrant ssh`.
 Then change directories from there to get into the `shopchat` directory (follow the path in the Homestead.yaml file to get there).
 Bring your environment up to speed with database updates and sample data by running `php artisan migrate`.

+### Generate an Application Key
+While still connected via SSH, create an application key.
+Since you created your `.env` file using the `.env.example` file as a starting point, a key won't yet have been set.
+From the `shopchat` directory run `php artisan key:generate`.

 ### Access Project Via Browser
 Access your project at [http://shopchat.cm](http://shopchat.cm).